SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisAnalyticsApplicationCSVMappingParameters.md

----
-layout: glossary
-title: Add-VSKinesisAnalyticsApplicationCSVMappingParameters
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisAnalyticsApplicationCSVMappingParameters

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::Application.CSVMappingParameters resource property to the template
+Adds an AWS::KinesisAnalytics::Application.CSVMappingParameters resource property to the template.
+Provides additional mapping information when the record format uses delimiters, such as CSV.
+For example, the following sample records use CSV format, where the records use the *'n'* as the row delimiter and a comma ("," as the column delimiter:

 ## SYNTAX